-Starting with number 1, Something I think that’s important that you need to realize, you might think Sekiro: Shadows Die Twice seems more linear than other games like this or like from the developers in the past but that’s actually not always the case.
+Starting with number 1, you might think Sekiro: Shadows Die Twice seems more linear than other games like this or like from the developers in the past but that’s actually not always the case.

 Sometimes, you need to grind out and get a better item or get a new weapon or ability to really give you the edge to beat that boss or maybe you’re just not good enough yet and you need more practice.
 Even if it seems like you’re stuck and that’s the only way you can go forward initially, a lot of times there’s gonna be more.

 The maps are basically a giant labyrinth, so, there’s always gonna be something else to do.
 Fight another mid-boss, find a little secret item that will help you or get further in the alternate timeline at your camp.
 What I’m saying is don’t be afraid to turn around from something and come back later.